studyspace011/3rd-sem-self-test/README.md

-# 📝 12th Self Objective Test App
+# 📝 3rd Semester Self MCQ Test App

 This is a **Progressive Web Application (PWA)** designed for self-study and objective testing, focusing on offline functionality and a streamlined user experience.
 It supports dynamic content loading based on a structured file system (ideal for GitHub hosting) and includes advanced analytics for performance tracking.